Inchecken bij de orthodontist in Utrecht: Airportho Utrecht

 In the case of a Twin Block, it is important to always keep wearing the part that is not broken!

-Sometimes the socket screws come loose and you end up with two loose rods in your mouth.
-This can cause significant irritation.
-Have someone tighten the rods with the Allen key.
-If you have not received this from us yet, please come to the emergency drop-in.
-If it is not possible to secure the rod, loosen it at the other end and also remove the other rod.
-Please report to the emergency room on our next working day and we will re-tighten both rods for you
+If it is not possible to tighten the Allen screw again or if a rod is broken, loosen it at the other end and also remove the other rod.
+Please report to the emergency room on our next working day and we will re-tighten both rods for you.

-If it is not the bars that are loose but the whole Herbst braces (band loose from molar), do not come to the Emergency drop-in but call for a separate emergency appointment.
+If it is not the rods that are loose but the entire Herbst brace (band loose from the tooth), do not come to the emergency room but call for a separate emergency appointment or make an appointment at the emergency dental practice.

 • Splint loose or broken